yuda-notes/teaching-notes/exercises/exercise-data-visualization.md

 ## 2. Likes vs. Views Comparison

 Create a scatter plot to show the relationship between the number of likes and views.
 Each dot represents a video.
-What kind of trend or correlation can you observe?

 ## 3. Average Views per Category